 Direct access to MD 214 is not recommended.
 Zelma Avenue is a residential collector street.
-The most appropriate location for access to this site is Addison Road South.
-Staff is recommending access restrictions such as right-in and right-out only.
-The site access is located as far to the south from the intersection of MD 214 and Addison Road South as feasible for both the residential and commercial uses.
+The most appropriate location for access to this site is Addison Road \[South].
+Staff is recommending access restrictions such as right-in and right-out \[only] and is recommending the provision of left turns into the site, but no left turns leaving the site.
+The site access is located as far to the south from the intersection of MD 214 and Addison Road \[South] as feasible for both the residential and commercial uses.